observablehq/plot/README.md

 #### Plot.barY(*data*, *options*)

+Returns a new vertical bar with the given *data* and *options*.
 The following channels are required:

 * **y1** - the starting vertical position; bound to the *y* scale
 * **y2** - the ending vertical position; bound to the *y* scale